 Figure 3.
 Tree adoptions supports the social enterprise.

-DYCLE established a value-creating local economy that spans community, soil care, food forests, and employment.
-Advancing this biosocial proposition required that all elements and procedures be custom-configured to serve the larger purpose.
+DYCLE established a value-creating local economy that spans community, soil care, food forests, and livelihoods.
+Advancing this biosocial enterprise required that all elements and procedures be custom-configured to serve the larger purpose.
 It took the DYCLE team six years of trial and error to develop diaper inlays that would satisfy both the needs of the baby and the soil.
 Several hackathons and maker occasions provided gradual breakthroughs for incorporating local plant fibers into appropriate diaper inlays.
 While the community around DYCLE’s core team fluctuates, its empathetic exploration inspires communities increasingly beyond Berlin to adopt the diaper-to-orchard economy.
 Generations growing up with diaper-fertilized orchards help normalize the agroecological use of human waste and affirm humanity’s role in Earth’s shared metabolism.

 3. Methods and analysis

 This research presents three urban eco-toilet communities to evaluate the enablers and barriers to collaboration under uncertainty.
 The research responds to the need to justify urban eco-toilet experiments, find ways to sustain them, and tailor follow-up interventions.
-The author wanted to examine the characteristic features and frames of reference in communities that equip communities with agency to self-manage place-bound arrangements.
+The author wanted to examine the characteristic features and frames of reference in communities that equip communities with agency to self-manage their place-bound arrangements.